-Chair (Business Administration: Marketing, Sport Management, and General Management): John Voyer
+Chair (Business Administration: Business Analytics, Business Management, Marketing, and Sport Management): Robert Heiser

 The School of Business is accredited by AACSB International–The Association to Advance Collegiate Schools of Business.
 AACSB International assures quality and promotes excellence and continuous improvement in undergraduate and graduate education for business administration and accounting.